Econ720 - Fall 2022 - Syllabus¶

 Econ720 is the first course in the macro PhD sequence.
-Its objective is to teach basic versions of the standard models commonly used in macroeconomics.
+Its objective is to learn about the standard models commonly used in macroeconomics.
 In parallel, the course develops the mathematical methods used to characterize the equilibria of the models.
-This is a pure theory course.

 - Review problems are for your practice and not to be turned in.
 Many are questions from previous exams.

 - If a student misses a midterm, the weight of that midterm in the course grade will be added to the weight on the student’s final.
 An exception will be made for University-approved absences.
 Students with this type of absence may request a make-up examination at a time convenient to both student and instructor.

 - We do not closely follow a text, but a good one is:

 - Acemoglu, Introduction to Modern Economic Growth, MIT Press, ISBN-13: 978-0691132921